sirech/homepage2/src/pages/articles/2020-08-11-provisioning-a-network-load-balancer-with-terraform/index.md

 }
 ```

-You see the port coming from our `ports` hash.
+You see the ports defined in the `ports` variable.
 Next is the `protocol`.
 If we just want to forward the request, we use TCP or UDP.
 We can also choose to [terminate the TLS connection](https://aws.amazon.com/about-aws/whats-new/2019/01/network-load-balancer-now-supports-tls-termination/) by using TLS as a protocol.
-For that we need to set up a certificate, though.
-TODO: termination as an item?
+For that we'd need to set up a certificate, though.

 After port and protocol are set up, we need the action to perform.
-The most common is to forward it to our receiver target group, although we can do redirects, fixed results, or authentication.
-I showed how to do that in [this article](../concourse-fly-behind-alb-oidc/).
+The most common action is to forward it to our receiver target group.
+Additionally, we can do redirects, fixed results, or even authentication.
+By the way, I showed how to do authentication in [this article](../concourse-fly-behind-alb-oidc/).

 ### Target Groups

-The last step is to define the target group(s), so that the load balancer knows how is going to receive the requests.
+The last step is to define the target group(s), so that the load balancer knows who is going to receive the requests.
 We do that with the `aws_lb_target_group` resource.
+Here we branch again, as there are different possibilities.

 #### Instance based

 The target group can point to specific instances.
 That's the default `target_type`.
-You don't want to specify instances explicitly though (What if they go down?), but rather point to an [autoscaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html).
+You don't want to specify instances explicitly though (What if they go down?), but rather create an [Autoscaling Group (ASG)](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html).
+We assume an existing ASG in the code.

 ```hcl
 resource "aws_lb_target_group" "this" {